Dynamic Purchasing System Now Available in Delta

 Doors have also been opened to smaller suppliers on DPS, as a PCR 2015 update has ruled applicants no longer need to submit indicative tenders (proposing working terms and pricing) with their request to join.
 This stops bigger firms undercutting SMEs on Dynamic Purchasing Systems and reduces the red tape that might deter smaller firms’ applications.

-If you would like to find out more about Delta’s Dynamic Purchasing System or would like a demo of the Delta service, please click here.
+If you would like to find out more about Delta’s Dynamic Purchasing System, please contact a member of our team to receive a free demo of our services.